nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/02_Telos.md

   - Of course, you did make her a slave.
   - What is the price for her?
   - I'll see what I can do.
-- 4 - civilian
-  - Just looking around.
-  - And?
-You're going to stop me?
 - Terminal -> TP
 - Enter Czerka office (Czerka Offices 209tel.mod)
 - B-4D4